 Ivonne Zucco is the Executive Director for The Center for Sexual Assault Crisis Counseling and Education in Stamford, CT where she heads a team of ten and administers the organization’s various programs, financial oversight, strategic planning and policy, board relations, and development efforts.
 In her fifth year Ivonne has been able to grow the organization by almost doubling its budget and dramatically increasing its resources and services.
 She has been part of several Executive Development programs and initiatives.
 She holds a Bachelors Degree in Psychology from Sacred Heart University and has a Masters in Business Administration from the University of New Haven.

 Francesca Bouwman is a consultant in Dubai where she gives advice to European companies who want to expand their business to the United Arab Emirates (UAE).
 Prior to this, she worked on trade enhancement and health projects funded by EuropeAid, The World Bank and The Global Fund.
 She has been actively involved in the running of one of our projects, Sneha Sadana, since 2004 where she also sponsors a child.
 She is very passionate about poverty alleviation, prevention of child labour and education.
 She holds a Bachelor Degree in European Studies and Master Degree in Euro-Asian International Business.

-We wish to thank Jill Strykowski for her beautiful work in designing the website and her ongoing help in maintaining it; David and Erica Lieberman for helping edit the text; and the Carmelite sisters at the Generalate in Bangalore and various project sites in India and Kenya for giving us the stories and pictures that define and illuminate our mission.
+We wish to thank Jill Strykowski for her beautiful work in designing the website and Catherine Ednie for her ongoing help in maintaining it; David and Erica Lieberman for helping edit the text; and the Carmelite sisters at the Generalate in Bangalore and various project sites in India and Kenya for giving us the stories and pictures that define and illuminate our mission.